 As time marches on, we have enjoyed the ability to appreciate not only which varietals grow best in Virginia, but also which varietals grow best here at the Glenway Farm; most importantly, we’ve learned which varietals grow best in each unique micro-climate on our farm.
 Now armed with some of this information, we’ve embarked on a program to fine-tune our vineyard: last year, we extended our Viognier block; this year, we’re removing our Vidal and Chardonnel vines to replace them with Norton, and we’re removing the lower half of our Cabernet Sauvignon block in favor of Petit Verdot; next year we’ll add additional Cabernet Franc, Petit Verdot, and Merlot vines, thereby raising our total grape acreage to approximately 25 acres.
 It’s an exciting process to be able to fine-tune and grow our vineyard, and to see the results of “years of work.”

-The vineyard is nurtured by our vineyard manager, Tom Kelly.
-Tom spends most days either working or monitoring the vineyard.
+The vineyard is nurtured by our vineyard manager and winemaker, Theo Smith.
 We are constantly monitoring vine health, fruit condition, and soil health, while trying to tread very lightly on the farm.
 We strive for sustainable and environmentally sound practices in the vineyard: we’ve experimented with a number of pest and weed controls, which have allowed us to be nearly pesticide and herbicide free, and we continue to work with various controls to employ the safest methods possible.
 We also compost our winery waste (grape seeds, skins, and stems) and use them to replenish the soils on our farm.

 The results of selecting such a great site, paying extremely close attention to the vineyard, and “babying” each vine, has lead to a consistent pattern of incredible fruit quality each and every year.
 Growing wine is science; growing great wine is an art …so cheers to the Artist!